Connect with us

 JBL Synthesis is clearly doubling down on serious architectural installs with a new generation of SCL XL in-wall loudspeakers aimed squarely at high-output, no-excuses home cinema rooms.
 Built around the brand’s latest transducer technology, updated compression drivers, and precision HDI horn geometry, the new models are designed to disappear into the wall while delivering the kind of scale and dynamic headroom integrators usually associate with large floorstanding systems.
 All four are timbre-matched and intended to work as part of a complete JBL Synthesis system, whether they’re handling front-stage LCR duties behind an acoustically transparent screen or anchoring surround and immersive channels in larger rooms.

-SCL-2XL is the heavy hitter of the group.
-With quadruple 8-inch woofers and a high-output compression driver, it’s built for reference-level LCR use in large and extra-large theaters, but it also has the muscle to serve demanding surround roles where smaller in-walls simply tap out.
+SCL-2XL is now the undisputed heavy hitter of the lineup—and officially replaces the SCL-2 as JBL Synthesis’ top in-wall model.
+With quadruple 8-inch woofers and a high-output compression driver, it’s engineered for reference-level LCR duty in large and extra-large theaters, while still having the headroom to handle demanding surround roles where lesser in-walls simply run out of gas.

-SCL-4XL takes a more flexible approach, pairing dual 8-inch woofers with a compression driver designed for wide, consistent coverage.
-It’s aimed at premium cinema environments where balance and uniformity across multiple seating positions matter as much as raw output.
+SCL-4XL steps in as the new core in-wall model, replacing the SCL-4.
+It takes a more versatile approach, combining dual 8-inch woofers with a compression driver optimized for wide, consistent coverage.
+The focus here is balance and uniformity across multiple seating positions, making it a strong fit for premium cinema rooms where even coverage matters just as much as output.

 JBL Synthesis SCL In-Room Loudspeakers for High-Performance Home Theater